-The Haidate, or thigh shields, are one of the three principle parts of the armor (called Sangu), that protected the extremities of the samurai in Feudal Japan.
+The Haidate, or thigh guards, are one of the three principle parts of the armor (called Sangu), that protected the extremities of the samurai in Feudal Japan.
 These thigh guards started to feature new designs towards the mid-Muromachi Period (~1450).
 It was a time when the samurai started fighting more on foot rather than horseback.
 Many warriors of this period found it to be too cumbersome and uncomfortable.
 They often disdained using the haidate favoring freedom of movement and speed but eventually accepted the haidate for the needed protection.

 As they became more of a necessity and the haidate developed, crafters sought to increase the comfort factor by adding leg straps to the back.
 They added a leather loop at the front and center of the haidate.
 It could attach to the do, or be tied around the shoulders and supported like a pair of suspenders.
 Towards the end of the Sengoku Period, padding was also added to the outer edges to help protect against glancing blows.